 - Don’t live in fear.
 So many terrible events can happen in a given day without warning, yet so much goodness can flow as well.

-There’s a bit of vulnerability that touches on every mom.
+Every mom is vulnerable.
 From the moment we’re pregnant, we’re left with the possibilities of what could go wrong, such as hoping to just get through that first trimester so that we’re “safe.”
 Then we realize that parenthood doesn’t really have a safe zone where anything is guaranteed.
 Even as one worry passes, another one can easily come.
 After all, anything can happen to our children at three days old, three months, three years, even thirty years.

 The vulnerability and worrying over all the “what if’s” would be so much easier if we didn’t pour our whole lives and hearts to our kids.
 It can be painful to love so much, not knowing just how everything will turn out.